Bebock/Jedha-DeepLearning/README.md

 ----

-# 3. Comment procéder ?
+# 3. How to procede ?

 ## Requirements